 - Nutrition Services and Promotion

 Together, parents, community members, school staff, and students can create a healthy school nutrition environment

 Students with healthier eating patterns and enough physical activity tend to:

-Kitchens at Englewood, Englewood Hills, Northmoor, Northwood, Union, and the Middle School will be updated to promote food choices as a healthy lifestyle.
+Kitchens at Englewood, Englewood Hills, Northmoor, Northwood, Union, and the Middle School have been updated to promote food choices as a healthy lifestyle.

 These links provide legislative requirements to support the development of a school’s or district’s health curriculum: